predator-1/CCNet.CustomBranch.Plugin/README.md

 # Usage
-You need to add some configs in your project and CCnet
+ * You need to add some configs in your project and CCnet.
+ * Work's only with Mercurial

-# CruiseControl.NET console
+## CruiseControl.NET console
  * Add ccnet.custombranchcore.plugin.dll in main path.
  * Add in ccnet.exe.config
  ```